omarchoa/dec23_mlops_accidents/README.md

 │    ├── scoring/                       <- Scripts for model performance scoring.
 │    │
 │    └── script/                        <- Tools and utilities for app setup and automation.
-│
-└── tests/                              <- Tools and utilities for unit testing.
 ```